Sherif2002Y/Dashboards-Power-BI---Tableau---Excel-/Retail Data Storytelling - Dashboard/READMe.md

 ## 📌 How to Use This Repository

 1. Clone the repository
-2. Review dashboard screenshots in the `/images` folder
+2. Review dashboard screenshots in the `/Screenshots` folder
-3. Explore the full interactive experience via Tableau Public link above
+3. Explore the full interactive experience via the Tableau Public link above